The State of Sex Toys + Industry Statistics

 Methodology

 The data in this study is retrieved from multiple sources.
 References to those available online or sent to us can be found in the reference list.
 Apart from what is already listed here, we have procured and analyzed several data points including but not limited to industry reports, company economic reports, sales data from individual companies, as well as search and visitor statistics on popular industry-specific websites.
-On top of this, we have conducted two surveys providing us with longitudinal data on the development over the last 5 years (2017-2022).
+On top of this, we have conducted two surveys providing us with longitudinal data on the development over the last 6 years (2017-2023).
 The two surveys gathered responses from 1760 respondents.
 Finally, data has been gathered using online scrapers to crawl and scrape information from online directories.
-Contact researchcenter@bedbible.com for more information.
+In total +30.000 respondents, answers have been analyzed to better understand the world of sex toys with a focussed perspective on the US market.

 References